RebekaLima/RebekaLima/README.md

 <div>
 <br/>

 I'm Rebeka, a Full-Stack Developer and a Systems Development student at ETEC, currently in my second term.
-Now focusing on Java and C#.
+Now focusing on Java and Python.

 </div>